bunop/isoSegmenter/INSTALL.md

 ## Installing isoSegmenter using docker

 There are instructions on how to build and run a isoSegmenter image in the Docker subdirectory in isoSegmenter project.
-Please look at [README.md](https://github.com/bunop/isoSegmenter/blob/master/Docker/README.md#installing-isosegmenter-using-docker) inside `Docker` directory.
+Please look at [README.md](https://github.com/bunop/isoSegmenter/blob/master/Docker/README.md#installing-isosegmenter-using-docker) inside `Docker` directory, or at the [isoSegmenter page on Docker Hub](https://hub.docker.com/r/bunop/isosegmenter/)